cryptonetlab/retriev/README.md

 For example our demo-provider will answer [here](https://provider.pldr.dev/identity).

+## Signup as provider

+If you completed this procedure to be included as provider inside the protocol you're now able to follow this link and signup: https://dapp.pldr.dev/#/signup.
 # Support

 If you need support please feel free to jump into our [Slack](https://filecoinproject.slack.com/archives/C03CJKWP2DR) channel and ask for it.